darioncassel/sok-differential-testing/index.md

 ##### 9. Exit Criteria

-The exit criteria is a form of *coverage*.
+The exit criteria is a form of *exhaustion*.
 Once all of the test case data is exhausted, the testing ends.

 ##### 10. Vulnerability to Spurrious Warnings